 Is being different around different people a mask?

-Being different around different people may or may not be a mask.
-Read through my distinctions between wearing a mask and just pulling out different parts of your personality.
+Being different around different people may or may not be a mask; here are some important distinctions between wearing a mask and simply showing different parts of your personality.

 There is a longer answer, though – are you ready?
 Here it comes…